 The keepalives from configuration services are also used to rebalance components that keep a state of specific entities.
 For example, interaction routers each have assigned tenants they route interactions for.
 Once a router it detected to be failed, configuration service redistributes its tenants to other routers that are deemed to be operational and informs the rest of the system about the fact.

 Recognizing that upon component failure all interactions serviced with that component are impacted, and, if dropped, may lead to impact to customer satisfaction, we employed a number of mechanisms to spread the interaction state information across the system so the interaction could continue even if the key components servicing it have failed.

 Some examples include:

-- Failure of a router results in interactions waiting in queue being resubmitted to another router.
-No information is lost, some interactions routing can delayed by about 30 seconds
+- Failure of a router results in interactions waiting in the queue being resubmitted to another router.
+No information is lost, some interactions routing can delay by about 30 seconds

 - If a call scenario component fails, the call is resubmitted to a new one along with basic state kept in corresponding signaling component.
 Calls on agent simply continue, calls in queue continue waiting, and only calls in IVR restart IVR menu from the beginning.

 - If an agent server fails, its duties are taken over by another agent server and agent desktop applications, upon an attempt to automatically reconnect, are connected to that instance.
 The impact is a several seconds delay in agent desktop operations with a “please wait, reconnecting” message displayed.

 Provisioning for spare capacity

 The system may have many component instances, but the actual load could use up all provided capacity, and at the event of a failure lead to overloading of the remaining components.

 Bright Pattern software platform provides SNMP counters for the operations personnel to assess the levels of system resource use and alert when these levels are exceeded and require additional capacity to be brought in.